byanko55/jekyll-professional-resume/README.md

 ### Create a Topic

 All resume information should be placed in a directory named '`_data`'.
-You can manage personal data in several groups separately, making a *Yaml* (`.yml`) file for each subject.
+You may need to manage personal data in separate groups, making a *Yaml* (`.yml`) file for each subject.

 ```
 ._data